cmashenka/GetCleanDataProject/README.md

   * readme.MD  - the file you are currently viewing
   * run_analysis.R – R script for uploading raw data files and creating a tidy data set
   * Codebook.MD – information about source data, transformations performed to clean the data and variables created in the process.

-#######Please review CodeBook file for information on source data and transformations that were done during the analysis.
+######Please review CodeBook.md file for information on source data and transformations that were done during the analysis.

 ##Pre-requisite for script to work
 the code requires package plyr.
 If you do not have this package, please run the following code in